samanthavp/website/how-to/overview.md

-    └── templates/                      # html files into which content "data" will be substituted ├── about.html                  # main content of the "about" page ├── amazon.html                 # content explaining how the amazon program works ├── contact.html                # main content of the "contact" page ├── episode.html                # main content of any single "episode" page ├── episodes.html               # main content of the "episodes" overview page
+    └── templates/                      # html files into which content "data" will be substituted ├── about.html                  # main content of the "about" page ├── amazon.html                 # content explaining how the amazon program works ├── announcements.html          # wrapper of the announcements tiles ├── contact.html                # main content of the "contact" page ├── episode.html                # main content of any single "episode" page ├── episodes.html               # main content of the "episodes" overview page